apache/mesos/docs/csi.md

 for the cluster operator to describe the classes of storage they offer and abstracts away the low-level details of a storage system.

-Each profile is just a simple string (e.g., "fast”, "slow”, "gold”), as described below:
+Each profile is just a simple string (e.g., "fast", "slow", "gold"), as described below:

 ```protobuf